longieirl/intern_challenge/README.md

 Welcome to your coding challenge!

+Note: Feel free to use `AI` to generate the project!
+Understanding fundamental concepts is crucial as we are not assessing your `Copy and Paste` skills!

 The goal is to read data from a CSV file, load it into an in-memory data structure, and expose a RESTful API to perform basic CRUD operations on the data.
-This challenge will help you get familiar with working with `Node.js`, Express, and handling file operations.
+This challenge will help you get familiar with working with `Node.js`, `Express` and handling file operations.

 **Challenge Requirements**:

 1. **Read Data from a CSV File**:
-    - You'll generate a CSV file named `data.csv` containing information about "employees".
+    - You'll generate a CSV file named `data.csv` containing information about `employees`.
 The CSV file will have the following columns:
         - `id` (number, unique)
         - `name` (string)
         - `email` (string)